hikeventures/hikeventures.github.io/_posts/2016-08-23-archipelago-trail.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28504585774/in/dateposted-public/" title="The Archipelago Trail | Saariston Rengastie"><img src="https://c7.staticflickr.com/9/8887/28504585774_a441ba3413_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie Särkänsalmen Silta"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-From the Särkänsalmen Silta (bridge) I enjoyed a nice view.
+From the Särkänsalmen Silta (bridge) I had a nice view over the sea.
+There were so many bridges on this trail that you don't have to rush to get a good picture from any of those bridges.

 <img src="https://c1.staticflickr.com/9/8591/28839805960_a8466d97ae_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie Särkänsalmen Silta">

-Then I saw a bird tower on the way and decided to explore it a bit.
+My next stop after Raisio was a bird tower and I decided to explore it a bit.

 <img src="https://c5.staticflickr.com/9/8422/29093730836_39b215c6c0_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie Raisio Bird Tower Lintu Tori">

-Those signs could be found along the Archipelago Trail.
-Unfortunately, I went to the wrong direction (the short Archipelago Trail) so I had to cycle 20 km back.
+Those signs on the road could be found along the Archipelago Trail and it's a good idea to have them there so you know that you are on the right track.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28507782673/in/dateposted-public/" title="The Archipelago Trail | Saariston Rengastie"><img src="https://c2.staticflickr.com/9/8195/28507782673_a0c50548b2_k.jpg" width="2048" height="1152" alt="The Archipelago Trail | Saariston Rengastie"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>